 In spring and summer, raccoons are raising their babies.
 Be careful not to separate the mother from her babies if she has made a den for them under your house or porch.
 Wait until the babies are old enough (8-10 weeks of age) to travel nightly with their mother before using light and noise repellents.
 When the young routinely leave nightly with their mother you can make their den area unpleasant by placing a bright light near the nesting area and playing a radio loudly during the day.
 You can turn on a mechanic’s trouble light and attach it to a board, then slide the board under the house or deck or into the attic.
 It may take as long as a week for the raccoon family to relocate as the mother may move only one kit per night.
 Wait until the whole family leaves on its own accord before nailing shut the nesting area.
 If the raccoons under your house are not raising young, you can flood the den area with light both day and night.

-How to tell when the nearly mature young leave the den with their mother each evening.
+How to know when the nearly mature young leave the den with their mother each evening.

 Raccoons digging in your lawn?